 *=pattern:#INAME lower limit,#INAME upper limit

 The images below display an example of this syntax using a report with an InstantAtlas Data Catalog as the data source, containing data from the National Data Service.

 The indicators selected under the Data tab are as shown in the image below.
 The first indicator provides the values used to draw the chart bars, and the second and third indicators provide the values used to draw the lower and upper confidence limits respectively.

-The Limits & Error Bars settings for this chart were populated as shown in the image below.
+The settings under the Limits & Error Bars heading for this chart were set as shown in the image below.